galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 >
 >    > ### {% icon solution %} Solution
 >    >
->    > The number of DE genes at these adj.P and lfc thresholds is shown in the table in the report as below.
+>    > The number of DE genes at these adj.P and lfc thresholds is shown in the table in the `Report` as below.
 >    >
 >    > ![DE counts](../../images/limma-voom/decounts.png){: width="500px"}
 >    >